 Our co-founder is a foreigner in China, and over the years he has learned a lot about what makes traveling in China different than anywhere else.
 Click Here to read our complete guide and tips for traveling in China.

 All of our guides are locals from Chengdu, which means we have a ton of insider information to share.
 We’re happy to help our customers with any questions you have, even if it’s not about food.
-Get started by taking a look at some of our Chengdu Guide’s Recommendations, or feel free to contact us at any time.
+Feel free to contact us at any time.

 You may not notice due to the “haze,” but the mountains just miles outside of Chengdu reach all the way into Tibet and boast some of the highest peaks in China and the world.
-The terrain has segregated different cultures for hundreds of years and makes Sichuan not only stunning, but an incredibly interesting place to explore.
-Head North/Northwest and you’ll find Tibetans before you enter Tibet.
-Head South/Southwest and you’ll find a variety of minority groups from village to village as you approach Yunnan province.
-Head East to another major cosmopolitan center of Chongqing and the famous convergence of the Jialing and Yangtze Rivers.
-Of course this land of abundance is also know for its spice ever since the first chilies were delivered to the province a few hundred years ago, but before that it was home to many other flavors that you’ll discover on our Chengdu Food Tours!
+The terrain has segregated different cultures for hundreds of years and makes Sichuan not only stunning but an incredibly interesting place to explore.
+Head north/northwest and you’ll find Tibetans before you enter Tibet.
+Head south/southwest and you’ll find a variety of minority groups from village to village as you approach Yunnan province.
+Head east to another major cosmopolitan center of Chongqing and the famous convergence of the Jialing and Yangtze Rivers.
+Of course, this land of abundance is also known for its spice ever since the first chilies were delivered to the province a few hundred years ago, but before that, it was home to many other flavors that you’ll discover on our Chengdu Food Tours!